vedph/cadmus_doc/deploy/mqdq.md

 ## Preparation

-1. export the MQDQ database as a mongodump folder, with compressed files.
+1. export the MQDQ database as a Mongodump BSON _folder_, with compressed files.
 Name it `mqdq` just for reference.
+If you have an `.agz` file to start with, this is a compressed BSON dump.
+The easiest way to get the format you need is importing it in Studio3T, and re-exporting it as a BSON folder.
+Then you will be able to use that exported folder as the import source.

 2. export the MySql index database as a single SQL file, e.g. using MySql Workbench.

 3. copy the exported MongoDB dump folder and MySql dump file to the target machine.

 ## Procedure